Planning OMHM's major work

 Taking care of Quebec’s largest housing stock

-The OMHM has a housing stock valued in January 2018 at more than $3 billion.
-From 2008 to 2017, more than $828 million was invested in replacement, improvement and modernization of buildings by the Société d’habitation du Québec (SHQ), the Canadian Mortgage and Housing Corporation (CMHC) and the Communauté métropolitaine de Montréal.
+The OMHM has a housing stock valued in September 2021 at more than $3.48 billion.
+Since 2008, more than $1.241 million was invested in replacement, improvement and modernization of buildings by the Société d’habitation du Québec (SHQ), the Canadian Mortgage and Housing Corporation (CMHC) and the Communauté métropolitaine de Montréal.

 In parallel with the annual budget dedicated to the replacement, improvement and moderization of buildings, the OMHM secured a regeneration budget of $55.6 million for three years for the first time in 2017.
 This amount is earmarked for special rehabilitation, demolition and reconstruction projects.

 Over the next few years, the OMHM intends to continue its renovation efforts, because a low-rent housing stock in a good condition helps keep tenants safe and facilitates the integration of residents into the neighbourhood.

 The OMHM has documented its major works approach in several videos.

 All our buildings and apartments are inspected as a preventive measure.
 The purpose of these inspections is to meet, among other things, the requirements of both the Régie du bâtiment and SHQ as well as changes in building and construction rules.

 What we discover during these inspections may result in requests for minor repairs, or may serve to determine the need for major renovations and the budgets to complete them.